 I am not picking on America here as the “bad guy” They are not.
 I am simply pointing out that spelling differences crisscross the language.
 Have you taken a look at the Australian dictionary?
 Different again.

 Another writer, Marilyn Davies, has written about problems with spelling check software also so I am not alone in talking about this.
 Many writers turn off spell checking for all applications.
 They are bothered by the silly problems that keep recurring.
 I do not, because they are useful in highlighting when I have made a typo.
 I know my typing skills are excellent, but I do slip, occasionally.
 Additionally I do use grammar checking software, once completing edits.

 Yet one further limitation of spell checking is when you misspell something, yet the error is actually still a correctly spelt word.
 Like using “net” when you intended to use “not“. the problem with this type of error is that they are almost impossible to spot because your mind will almost always trick you into thinking you used the correct word.
 Only context checking will pick this up.

 Believe it or not this is where temporary blindness has assisted me because those dark days

 caused me to install software that reads text to me and today it is rare for me not to post without having the item read back to me as a part of my quality control routine, which most often finds these errors.

 Some problems with spell checkers include:

-- Many technical terms have to be added to a custom dictionary
+- Many technical terms need adding to a custom dictionary.

-- Flags words as an error yet they are correct (and the replacement provides an identical spelling)
+- Flags words as an error yet they are correct (the replacement provides an identical spelling).